ArcticStack/arcticstack/resources/documentation/deploy.rst

   nmcli con up enp0s3

-Once interface is up (check using *ip a* command), setup the BlueBanquise
+Once interface is up (check using *ip a* command), setup the Ansible
 controller:

 .. code-block:: bash

-  ansible-playbook /etc/bluebanquise/playbooks/managements.yml --limit management1 --tags bluebanquise
+  ansible-playbook /etc/arcticstack/playbooks/managements.yml --limit management1 --tags bluebanquise

-This will install the requirements to run BlueBanquise (mostly python filters for Ansible).
+This will install the requirements to run the roles (mostly python filters for Ansible).

 Then play the whole playbook:

 .. code-block:: bash

-  ansible-playbook /etc/bluebanquise/playbooks/managements.yml --limit management1
+  ansible-playbook /etc/arcticstack/playbooks/managements.yml --limit management1

 And wait...